-In January of this year, Michael Woodbridge of Gartner wrote in his blog, “ECM is now dead (kaput, finite, an ex-market name), at least in how Gartner defines the market” and announced the birth of Content Services.
-Also in January, John Mancini of AIIM responded in his blog by introducing the world to Systems of Understanding and ushering the era of Intelligent Information Management, which was also the topic of his recent keynote at the AIIM Conference in Orlando.
+John Mancini of AIIM responded by introducing the world to Systems of Understanding and ushering the era of Intelligent Information Management systems, which was also the topic of his keynote at the AIIM Conference in Orlando.

 This is the nature of technology, to change, to evolve.
 With this continual evolution, there are, inevitably, epochs in the market, periods of change that cause upheaval and perhaps some hand-wringing, but also create incredible, new opportunities for customers and the vendors that serve them.

-So, over the course of the next two weeks, I will share with you a four-part series on the future of ECM, focusing on some of the other key elements of the next-generation content platform, including: modularity, connectivity, metadata models and extended, hybrid-Cloud infrastructures.
-Let’s begin with looking at modularity.
+So, over the course of this blog, I will share with you on the future of ECM, focusing on some of the other key elements of the next-generation content platform, including: modularity, connectivity, metadata models and extended, hybrid-Cloud infrastructures.

-Therefore, wouldn’t it be much better to adopt a solution that was forward-compatible, one that allowed you to update the underlying database (e.g. to offer lower-cost, more performant NoSQL options), to add new options for content storage, or to incorporate a new search engine – all without replatforming?
-Believe it or not, some vendors do think about architecture and its impact on TCO for customers.
+Therefore, wouldn’t it be much better to adopt an ECM solution that was forward-compatible, one that allowed you to update the underlying database (e.g. to offer lower-cost, more performant NoSQL options), to add new options for content storage, or to incorporate a new search engine – all without replatforming?
+Believe it or not, some vendors do think about content services architecture and its impact on TCO for customers.

 So, my argument is simple: as you are looking for a more modern, micro-services-based architecture to speed your development efforts, you should also look for modularity in the underlying platform and for an architecture that can continuously take advantage of the latest advances in infrastructure and supporting technologies.